What is the Enefit Utility Corridor project?

 Enefit American Oil has filed a right-of-way application with the BLM seeking authorization to construct and operate natural gas, electricity, and water utilities and a processed oil product delivery line across federal lands in the utility corridor(s), as well as upgrade a portion of the existing Dragon Road.

 Why has Enefit proposed their Utility Corridor project?

-All proposed utilities would service Enefit’s proposed South Project, which is located on private land and minerals.
+All proposed utilities would service Enefit’s proposed South Project, which is located on private land and private minerals and is under the jursidiction of Utah Division of Oil, Gas, and Mining.
 The Enefit South Project consists of a mine and processing plant on private lands and private minerals.
 It is currently being designed for construction and commissioning in two 25,000 BPD phases.
 The first phase, planned for years one through four following the completion of construction, would produce 25,000 BPD finished product via an initial retort and upgrader design concept for delivery to Salt Lake City refineries, while the second phase would produce an additional 25,000 BPD via an expanded retort and upgrader design concept (years four through 30) for delivery of finished and unfinished products to Salt Lake City and other markets.
 The 50,000 BPD operational plan is planned to continue for 30 years, utilizing oil shale ore rock mined from Enefit's southern private property holdings.